tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 Because of this, I'll refer to this notion as $\text{IND}$.
 We'll also also let the adversary encrypt messages of their choice.
-This addition is usually referred to as chosen plaintext attack (CPA).
+This addition is usually referred to as "chosen plaintext attack" (CPA).

 Thus, $\text{IND-CPA}$ security is defined by a pair of games: